robosoft-ai/nova_carter_sm_library/sm_nav2_test_8/README.md

 sm_nav2_test_7
  ```
  In the end, this folder should only have one folder/package (sm_nav2_test_8) inside it.
+ Then, remove the sm_reference_library package from the SMACC2 folder.
    ```
  REMOVE THESE PKGS FROM THE WORKSPACE/SRC/SMACC2 FOLDER BEFORE COMPILING sm_reference_library